anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   presence and be integral to the bootstrapping process, whereas in other protocols the MASA may be an offline service that has no active role in the bootstrapping process.

+Onboarding:
+: In previous documents the term "bootstrapping" has been used to describe mechanisms such as
+{{BRSKI}}.
+The industry has however, converged upon the term "onboarding", and this document uses that term throughout.

 Owner:
 : The entity that controls the private key of the "pinned-domain-cert"